-When the cycle Control Knob is set to a number and pulled out, the washer fills to the selected load size with the selected water temperature before agitation and timing start.
+When the Cycle Control Knob is set to a number and pulled out, the washer fills (to the selected load size) before agitation and timing start.
 The washer will begin agitating immediately after filling; agitation can occur with the washer lid up or down.
-After agitation starts, the knob turns clockwise until it points to OFF and the cycle ends.
+After agitation starts, the Cycle Control Knob turns clockwise until it points to OFF and the cycle ends.